Note: I may earn money or products from the companies, products, or links mentioned in this post.

 1. Use a Portable DVD Player

-I know a lot of parents don’t like a lot of screen time for their kids, but maybe make a special exception for a small part of your road trip.
-You can bring special dvds, rent a movie, or bring your child’s favorite movie to watch.
+I know a lot of parents don’t like a lot of screen time for their kids, but maybe make a special exception for a small part of your trip.
+You can bring special DVDs, rent a movie, or bring your child’s favorite movie to watch.
 The kids can always take turns during the duration of the car ride.
-In road trips we’ve made in the past this tip has been a life saver!
+In trips we’ve made in the past this tip has been a lifesaver!